omnilaboratory/OmniBOLT-spec/OmniBOLT-04-HTLC-and-Payment-Routing.md

   * [`u64`:`private_key_Alice_5`]: the private key of Alice 5, encrypted by Bob's public key when sending this message to Bob.
   * [`32*byte`:`payment_preimage`]: the R

 `private_key_Alice_4` and `private_key_Alice_5` are used in breach remedy transactions created in C2.
-If Bob find out Alice is cheating, Bob can broad these BR transactions to get the money in temporary multi-sig addresses as punishments to Alice.
-The procedure are the same to RSMC in chaper 2.
+If Bob finds out Alice is cheating, Bob can broadcast these BR transactions to get the money in temporary multi-sig addresses as punishments to Alice.
+The procedure is the same as RSMC in chapter 2.

-For a timed out or route-failed HTLC:
+For a timed-out or route-failed HTLC:

 1. type: -131 (update_fail_htlc)
 2. data: